jimmywarting/StreamSaver.js/README.md

 It is perfect for webapps that need to save really large amounts of data created on the client-side, where the RAM is really limited, like on mobile devices.

-**If the file you are trying to save comes from the cloud/server** use FileSaver instead of emulating what the browser does to save files on the disk using StreamSaver.
+**If the file you are trying to save comes from the cloud/server** use the server instead of emulating what the browser does to save files on the disk using StreamSaver.
 Add those extra Response headers and **don't use AJAX** to get it.
 FileSaver has a good [wiki](https://github.com/eligrey/FileSaver.js/wiki/Saving-a-remote-file)